ermertP/maine-wildlife-ui/README.md

 # Maine Species UI

-This is the **frontend** for the **Maine Species** application, built with **React Admin**.
+This is the **frontend** for the **Maine Endangered and Threatened Species of Maine** application, built with **React Admin**.
 It visualizes endangered and threatened species in Maine through an interactive map and provides detailed species information.

 ## Features
 - **Interactive Map**: Displays the locations of endangered and threatened species in Maine.